Dynamics of defects and interfaces for interacting quantum hard disks: Results and Discussion

 In Fig.\,\ref{fig:figure_4}, we present $S_A$ for all eigenstates in the largest fragment in the weak fragmentation region as a function of energy density $E/L^2$ for various interaction strengths $\lambda$, at a fixed particle density $\eta = 14/36$.
 The data points are further distinguished by the normalized EA order parameter $Q$, represented through a color gradient, providing additional insight into the structural characteristics of the eigenstates.
 To broaden this investigation beyond the largest fragment, Appendix\,\ref{sec:appendixB} presents Fig.\,\ref{fig:figure_A2}, which displays the same entanglement entropy versus energy density plot, now incorporating contributions from all fragments.
-This highlights the presence of additional scar states across different fragments.
+This highlights the presence of additional non-ergodic states across different fragments.

-In Fig.\,\ref{fig:figure_1}\textbf{(A)}, we illustrate the behavior for free hard disks.
-As expected from the Eigenstate Thermalization Hypothesis, a majority of the eigenstates follow the conventional ergodic paradigm.
+In Figs.\,\ref{fig:figure_4}\textbf{(A)}, \textbf{(B)}, and \textbf{(C)}, as expected from the Eigenstate Thermalization Hypothesis, a majority of the eigenstates follow the conventional ergodic paradigm.
 However, intriguingly, certain eigenstates exhibit low entanglement entropy $S_A$ and a high EA order parameter $Q$, even in the middle of the spectrum, deviating from ergodic expectations.
-These states are identified as quantum many-body scars, a signature of non-ergodic behavior.

-In Figs.\,\ref{fig:figure_1}\textbf{(B)}, \textbf{(C)}, and \textbf{(D)}, we present the behavior for the interacting case.
-Remarkably, even with interactions, quantum many-body scars persist.
-Although the number of such states decreases as the interaction strength $\lambda$ increases, a finite number of scars remain even for large $\lambda$.
+These states are identified in the quantum hard disk model as quantum many-body cages, a recently developed signature of non-ergodic behavior \cite{benami_2025}.
+Remarkably, our results suggest that even with interactions, quantum many-body cages persist.
+Although the number of such states decreases as the interaction strength $\lambda$ increases, a finite number of cages remain even for large $\lambda$.
+Notice that the prominent towers of eigenstates visible in the spectrum are not exact degeneracies.
+These towers become exactly degenerate only at $\lambda = 0$.
+Once interactions are introduced, the levels split and the degeneracy is lifted.